 AND

-2. ______________, established under the laws of ________, having its registered office at ________ ____________________________, duly represented by Mr. _________ (the “Seller”)
+2. Enron North America Corp., established under the laws of Delaware, having its registered office at 1400 Smith Street, Houston, Texas 77005, duly represented by Mr. _________ (the “Seller”)

 WHEREAS

 Electricité de France International (“EdFI”) intends to submit a bid (the “Bid”) to the Mexican Comisión Federal de Electricidad (the “CFE”) pursuant to which EdFI will offer to undertake a power project in the region of Rio Bravo in Mexico in accordance with the Bidding Guidelines for bidding process N° 18164093-012-01, as published in the Diario Oficial de la Federación on July 26, 2001 (the “Bidding Guidelines”), as the same may be amended until the award of the Rio Bravo IV Project (the “Rio Bravo IV Project”).